 | Destination | Daily Requirement (approx.) | Notes |

-| France | €120 | Reduced to €32.50 if you have prepaid accommodation. |
+| France | €120 | Reduced to €32.50 with prepaid accommodation |

-| Germany | €45 | Includes meals and local transport; must be liquid cash. |
+| Germany | €45 | Includes meals and local transport; must be liquid |

-| Spain | €113 | Minimum of €1,020 total for any stay under 9 days. |
+| Spain | €113 | Minimum €1,020 total for any stay under 9 days |

-| Belgium | €95 | If staying at a hotel; €45 if staying with a host. |
+| Belgium | €95 | €45 if staying with a host |

-| Japan | Variable | Must show “reasonable” funds; usually $150/day is the safe benchmark. |
+| Japan | Variable | $150/day is the safe benchmark |

 5. Weak Evidence of Home-Country Ties